 Richard Offen – Executive Director

 Richard Offen joined the staff of the UK National Trust in 1989 and from 1992 until 2003 was responsible for the Trust’s famous Neptune Coastline Campaign.
 Under his direction the campaign raised over £28 million, enabling the Trust to buy and protect 160 kilometres of the spectacular British coastline.

 Before being appointed Executive Director of Heritage Perth, Richard was a founding partner of the heritage management consultancy Solutions for Heritage.

-In his spare time, Richard is a member of WA Committee for Museums Australia, on the Council of the Anglican Schools Commission, Deputy Chairman of the Swan Bells Foundation, on the Board of the Young Australia League, Secretary of the Sharpe Trust and a Churchwarden at Christ Church, Claremont.
+In his spare time, Richard is on the Council of the Anglican Schools Commission, Deputy Chairman of the Swan Bells Foundation, on the Board of the Young Australia League and a Churchwarden at Christ Church, Claremont.

 Before moving to Perth in March 2015, Emma had worked in the museums and heritage sector in the UK for over ten years.
 She started her career working with museum collections in Birmingham before moving on to work at community heritage sites including two winners of the BBC Restoration television programme, Saint Nicolas Place & Chedham’s Yard.
 Before joining Heritage Perth Emma worked as Museum Development Officer for Oxfordshire, Buckinghamshire & Berkshire.
 In this role she advised and supported over 80 museum and heritage sites.